lgramatikov/Adafruit_ILI9340/README.md

 Works on my machine using 2.2" screen from www.electrodragon.com/product/eds-tft-lcd-lcm-spi-interface-variable1-82-2.

 There is another library for Spark Core devices available at https://github.com/lbarrosoneto/Adafruit_TFT.
 It might also work with these screens.

+Speed improvements have been submitted by evuolas (https://github.com/evuolas) and peekay123 (https://github.com/pkourany).